-If you want to roll over your assets from a former employer's SIMPLE IRA, or Savings Incentive Match Plan for Employees, the process can be equally straightforward.
-But, as part of the rollover process, you'll be asked one additional question you wouldn't be asked if you were rolling over 401(k) assets: How long have you participated in the SIMPLE IRA?
+If you want to roll over your assets from a former employer's SIMPLE (Savings Incentive Match Plan for Employees) IRA, the process can be easy as well.
+But as part of the process, you will need to think about an extra question that wouldn't come up if you were rolling over 401(k) assets: How long have you participated in the SIMPLE IRA?

-Like a 401(k) plan, when you leave an employer with whom you participated in a SIMPLE IRA, you have a few options for those assets.
-Funds from a SIMPLE IRA can be rolled over into another SIMPLE IRA, an IRA, or another qualified employer-sponsored plan like a 401(k).
-But like a 401(k), you have to ensure that you follow the prescribed rollover process for the rollover in order to avoid taxes or penalties on the asset transfer.
+When you leave an employer with whom you had a SIMPLE IRA, you have a few options for those assets.
+Funds from a SIMPLE IRA can be rolled over into another SIMPLE IRA, a traditional IRA, or another qualified plan, such as a 401(k).
+But just like with a 401(k), you have to ensure that you follow the proper process.
+This can help you avoid taxes or penalties on the asset transfer.

-Instead, you will want to opt for a trustee-to-trustee transfer, which will cash out your assets in your former employer's SIMPLE IRA plan and either cut a check or wire transfer for the benefit of your rollover IRA (which will be denoted with the acronym FBO) and can then be deposited in your rollover IRA.
+Opt for a trustee-to-trustee transfer, which will cash out your assets in your former employer's SIMPLE IRA plan.
+Then, either cut a check or do a wire transfer for the benefit of your rollover SIMPLE IRA.
+That way, the funds can be deposited in your new rollover account.

-But while the SIMPLE IRA rollover process is very similar to that of a 401(k), that answer to that one additional question makes all the difference.
+The SIMPLE IRA rollover process is very similar to that of a 401(k).
+But the answer to that one extra question—about the number of years you've been in the plan—makes all the difference.

-Once it has been two years since your first SIMPLE IRA contribution, you should confirm in the plan's custodian that you have, in fact, satisfied the rule (some custodians calculate that period with different "start" dates) before beginning the transfer paperwork.
+Confirm the date.
+Once you think it has been two years since your first SIMPLE IRA contribution, confirm with the plan's custodian.
+Be sure that you have, in fact, met the two-year rule before beginning any transfer paperwork.
+Keep in mind that some custodians calculate that period with different start dates.